kamila-dudzinska/SAP-Ariba-Mock-Data-Generator-for-Procurement-Analytics/README.md

 python -m pytest -v
 ```

+✨ Key Features

+- Realistic procurement dataset generation — creates synthetic Purchase Orders, suppliers, users, companies and delivery windows that mimic SAP Ariba patterns.

+- Business‑driven logic — all values follow procurement rules: lead times, approval flows, delivery dates, spend categories, and supplier behavior.

+- Regex‑based validation — every generated field is validated using strict regex rules to ensure consistency and realism.

+- GDPR‑safe synthetic data — no personal or confidential information; all records are fully anonymized and safe for analytics training.

+- High performance generation — produces 50k+ rows in seconds, suitable for analytics, dashboards, and machine learning prototyping.

+- Configurable output structure — users can adjust the number of records, date ranges, supplier pools, spend categories, and business rules.

+- SAP Ariba‑aligned fields — column names and logic follow typical Ariba procurement objects (PO, Supplier, User, Company, Amount, Dates).

+- Ready‑to‑use CSV output — generated files are saved in the /output folder and can be immediately imported into Power BI, Python, SQL or Excel.

+- Deterministic and reproducible — seed‑based generation ensures identical results for testing and documentation.

+- Extensible architecture — easy to add new fields, business rules, validation layers, or additional procurement modules (invoices, contracts, sourcing events).

 How to adjust the amount of mock data? 🧪
 1. In the row 219 change the number in brackets --> for _ in range(2500)